gem5/website/_posts/2020-05-03-season-of-docs.md

 best our documentation may be improved.

 We have noted below some projects ideas.
 These are by no means final.
-We expect a technical writer to use these as starting points in order to find interesting work within our project.
-We want to utilize technical writing expertise as fully as possible.
-Therefore, we encourage technical writers to speak up and reach out if if they have any suggestions.
-It will be our role, as mentors, to give you the context needed to refine these ideas into something of use to the community.
+We expect an applicant to use these as starting points in order to find interesting work within our project.
+As we want to utilize technical writing expertise as fully as possible, we encourage technical writers to speak up and reach out if if they have any suggestions.
+It will be our role, as mentors, to give technical writers the context needed to refine these ideas into something of use to the gem5 community.

-While you will be new to the project, we want to encourage you to use this naiveté to your advantage.
+We do not expect technical writers to fully understand the ins and outs of the gem5 project.
+In fact, we want technical writers to use their naiveté to their advantage.
 Our documentation has been written by those with familiarity to the project.
-We therefore believe a "fresh pair of eyes" would be of benefit in many areas.
-A new technical writer to the gem5 team should be able to identify "pain points" in our documentation and help us improve them.
+We thereby believe a "fresh pair of eyes" would be of benefit in many areas.
+A new technical writer within the gem5 team should be able to identify "pain points" in our documentation and help us improve them.

 ## Project Idea: Audit of current documentation

 Our documentation has been developed over a long period of time, by different people, with different goals.
 We therefore do not have a good understanding of what areas of gem5 are documented sufficiently, and which are not.
-An audit of our current documentation, and what needs further action would be of great benefit to the community.
+An audit of our current documentation, and what needs further action, would be of great benefit to the community.
 We can then generate a plan on how to improve our documentation moving forward.